 - Get you connected to campus activities, clubs and organizations

-- Show you how to use the technologies you need to be successful (Blackboard, MyRed, etc.)
+- Show you how to use the technologies you need to be successful (Canvas, MyRed, etc.)

-- Help you to navigate the UNL campus
+- Help you to navigate the University of Nebraska-Lincoln campus

 - Learn strategies for being successful in your classes (ex. how to interact with your professors, organize study groups, etc.)